Sunday, November 4, 2018

 Shovel Boy Go Boom

-The first time I got blown up I didn't think anything of it.
+The first time I got blown up, I didn’t think much of it.
 The second time, I began to perceive a trend.

 The Shovel Boy rock climbing six short weeks after the